13-month Ethiopian calendar: What is the reason?

 13-month Ethiopian calendar

-One of the Interesting facts about Ethiopia is a year in the Ethiopian calendar has 13 months, 12 of which have 30 days.
+One of the Interesting facts about Ethiopia is that a year in the Ethiopian calendar has 13 months, 12 of which have 30 days.
 Pagume, the penultimate month, has five days, and six days in a leap year.
-The Gregorian calendar, on the other hand, features days that might be less or more than 30 in a month.
-This implies they are seven to eight years behind the rest of us, with 2016 beginning in September.
+The Gregorian calendar, on the other hand, features days that might be fewer or more than 30 in a month.
+This implies they are seven to eight years behind the rest of us, with 2018 beginning in September.

 2. Why is the Ethiopian calendar behind by 07 years?